Shark vs Dyson 2023: which vacuum cleaner is best?

 Both Shark and Dyson offer upright corded vacuum models.

-Shark is perhaps most renowned for its Navigator vacuum (opens in new tab), but its Apex (opens in new tab), Vertex (opens in new tab) and Stratos (opens in new tab) models (links lead to today's best prices, and you can find out more about the latter in our Stratos upright review) models are a step up from cordless, and loaded with power, tech, and special features.
+Shark is best known for its Navigator vacuum, but its Apex, Vertex and Stratos models are a step up from cordless, and loaded with power, tech, and special features.

-Dyson's core upright model is the Dyson Ball Animal 3 Extra (opens in new tab) (link goes to today's best prices and you can find out more in our Dyson Ball Animal 3 Extra review), which is top-rated for pet owners and offers the most suction on the market.
+Dyson's core upright model is the Dyson Ball Animal 3 Extra, which is top-rated for pet owners and offers the most suction on the market.
 Its distinct ball design makes navigating furniture and obstacles much easier.

 |Best for||Newest||Premium||Budget-friendly||New pet hair and grooming features||Reliable alternative|

 |Cord length||25 feet||30 feet||25 feet||35 feet||35 feet|

 |Dust bin||1.48 qt.||1 qt.||1.2 qt.||1.7 L||.55 gal|

 |Black Friday Price||$299.90||$249.99||$99.99||$399.99||$349.99|

 |Special features||DuoClean PowerFins HairPro, Odor Neutralizer Technology, HEPA||DuoClean Powerfins, Led lights, Powered Lift-Away motor||Lift-Away||New Pet hair technology and grooming tools||Ball maneuvering technology, single power option|